YOU CAN EMAIL US

 where and how your food is grown.

-Thank you to everyone for growing and eating local food from the land and sea !
+Thank you to everyone for growing, eating and supporting local food from the land and sea!

 We had a garden project at Nauset High School